-Tjala Arts has launched the careers of artists including Wawiriya Burton, Mick Wikilyiri, Sylvia Ken, Barbara Moore, Nyunmiti Burton and the five Ken Sisters – Yaritji Young, Tjungkara Ken, Freda Brady, Sandra Ken and Maringka Tunkin.
+Tjala Arts has launched the careers of artists including Kunmanara Wawiriya Burton, Mick Wikilyiri, Sylvia Ken, Barbara Mbitjana Moore, Nyunmiti Burton and the five Ken Sisters – Yaritji Young, Tjungkara Ken, Freda Brady, Sandra Ken and Maringka Tunkin.
 Known for their vibrant use of colour and energetic mark making, works by Tjala artists have been acquired by many high profile collectors across Australia and abroad.
-They are held in numerous public institutions including the National Gallery of Australia, The Art Gallery of New South Wales, The National Gallery of Victoria and The Art Gallery of South Australia.
+They are held in numerous public institutions including the National Gallery of Australia, Canberra, The Art Gallery of New South Wales, Sydney, The National Gallery of Victoria, Melbourne and The Art Gallery of South Australia, Adelaide.

-Tjala Artists embrace a variety of mediums including painting, works on paper, punu (wood work), tjanpi (fibre weaving) and new media.
-They are renowned for their artistic excellence and innovative projects, including the Kulata Tjuta project which begun in Amata in 2010 and has now spread across the APY Lands to all seven Art Centres.
+Tjala Arts artists embrace a variety of mediums including painting, works on paper, punu (wood work), tjanpi (fibre weaving) and new media.
+They are renowned for their artistic excellence and innovative projects, including the Kulata Tjuta project which begun in Amata in 2010 and has now spread across the APY Lands to all seven art centres.